Why Diversity is Valuable

-We calculated a total diversity grade for every school by looking at racial, ethnic, age, gender and geographic diversity.
+We calculated an overall diversity grade for each school by looking at racial, ethnic, age, gender and geographic diversity.

 Ethnic Diversity Here is Very High

-Will you feel more comfortable on a campus with an equal mix of males to females?
+Do you prefer a college campus with an equal mix of males to females?

-At Agnes Scott College, the male to female student ratio is far below the national average of about 40:60 with a student body that is predominantly female.
+At Agnes Scott College, the male to female student ratio is far below the national average of about 40:60 with a student body that is majority female.

 This college is ranked at #2,557 in male to female diversity nationwide.
 The undergraduate population is comprised of 6 males and 867 females.

-If available, the chart below includes the male to female ratio among Agnes Scott's faculty, as well as students.
+Where available, the chart below will include the male to female ratio among Agnes Scott's faculty, as well as students.

-We examined where each of the school's admitted students lived before attending in order to come up with the geographic diversity ranking.
+We looked at where each of the school's admitted students lived before attending in order to come up with the geographic diversity rating.

 About 52.2% of the students attending Agnes Scott College come from within Georgia.
-This puts Agnes Scott's level of geographic diversity above the national average and gives it a national geographic diversity ranking of #459.
+Agnes Scott's rating of #459 makes it above average in this factor.

 The undergraduate student body is split among 26 states (may include Washington D.C.), as shown in the chart below.

-There is a relatively large community of about 104 international students at Agnes Scott College representing at least 15 countries.
-For more complete information, see the Agnes Scott International Student Page.
+There is a large community of about 104 international students at Agnes Scott College representing at least 15 countries.
+To learn more, see the Agnes Scott International Student Page.

 Age Diversity Unknown

-Some students may opt to be surrounded by other students from the same age range, while others seek more diverse perspectives from other age groups.
+Some students may prefer to be surrounded by students from the same age range, while others seek more diverse perspectives from other generations.

 Traditionally, undergraduate students range in age from 18 to 22.
-For most of the colleges within our database, we were able to determine the age range of the undergraduate student body.
+We were able to determine the student body age distribution for most of the schools in our database.
 Sadly, we were not able to do so for Agnes Scott College, as the information is not available.

 Questions About Diversity

-- Is Agnes Scott supporting learners from all economic backgrounds?
+- How is Agnes Scott doing at attracting and supporting students from all financial backgrounds?

-Even a school with high racial, ethnic and geographic diversity may not be diverse when it comes to the economic backgrounds of their students.
-To get a better idea of how Agnes Scott is supporting low-income students check the Financial Aid Page.
+Schools with higher than average ethnic and location diversity still may not be diverse when it comes to other factors, such as income levels.
+Get a better idea of how Agnes Scott supports low-income students by visiting the Financial Aid Page.

 - How important is diversity to Agnes Scott?